FRCTeam1987/teambroncobots.com/docs/page-components/image-gallery.md

       description: The image description
       ratio: is-4by3

-- title: Second Image Gallery Title
+- title: Second Assets Title
   images:
     - link: https://via.placeholder.com/800x450
       alt: The alt text for the image